-21. The CNMP in icludes: (a) the general hours of work for the Project; (b) the details of any activities that may be undertaken outside of the general hours of work for the Project; (c) procedures to comply with NZS6803:1999; (d) the details of any activities that may not comply with NZS6803:1999 and measures to mitigate construction noise from those activities as far as practicable to ensure the effects are appropriate; (e) the necessary setbacks for specific construction plant and equipment in relation to residential dwellings; and (f) the management and communication procedures for Works that may not comply with NZS6803:1999.
-Construction Traffic Management Plan 22. g Authority shall implement the-Construction Traffic t Plan (CTMP) dated October 2018, which identifies how the Requiring Au uthority will manage construction traffic to: (a) protect public safety; (b) minimise delays to road users; (c) minimise disruption to property access; and (d) inform the public about any potential impacts on the road network.
-The CTMP sh nall remain in place until the Completion of Construction Works.
-23. The CTMP in cludes: (a) details of traffic management activities and sequencing proposed for the Project; (b) methods for managing construction related traffic movements; (c) provisions to ensure that, as far as practicable, road users will not be held up by construction activities for an unreasonable period of time (such time period to be specified); and (d) provisions for emergency services to have access along SH3 24 hours per day, unless construction requires the temporary
+21. The CNMP includes:

+- (a) the general hours of work for the Project; - (b) the details of any activities that may be undertaken outside of the general hours of work for the Project; - (c) procedures to comply with NZS6803:1999; - (d) the details of any activities that may not comply with NZS6803:1999 and measures to mitigate construction noise from those activities as far as practicable to ensure the effects are appropriate; - (e) the necessary setbacks for specific construction plant and equipment in relation to residential dwellings; and - (f) the management and communication procedures for Works that may not comply with NZS6803:1999.

+Construction Traffic Management Plan

+- 22. The Requiring Authority shall implement the-Construction Traffic Management Plan (CTMP) dated October 2018, which identifies how the Requiring Authority will manage construction traffic to: - (a) protect public safety; - (b) minimise delays to road users; - (c) minimise disruption to property access; and - (d) inform the public about any potential impacts on the road network.

+The CTMP shall remain in place until the Completion of Construction Works.

+23. The CTMP includes:

+- (a) details of traffic management activities and sequencing proposed for the Project; - (b) methods for managing construction related traffic movements; - (c) provisions to ensure that, as far as practicable, road users will not be held up by construction activities for an unreasonable period of time (such time period to be specified); and - (d) provisions for emergency services to have access along SH3 24 hours per day, unless construction requires the temporary closure of a road, in which case, prior to any temporary closure, an emergency action plan shall be developed and agreed with emergency services to provide for access for the duration of that closure.